redox-os/rfcs/text/0000-io_uring.md

 # Summary
 [summary]: #summary

-A low-overhead high-performance asynchronous I/O API, inspired by Linux's `io_uring` (since 5.1).
+`io_uring` is a low-latency high-throughput asynchronous I/O API, inspired by Linux's `io_uring` (since 5.1).
 In essence `io_uring` behaves like a regular SPSC channel or queue: the producer pushes entries, which the consumer pops.
 This interface provides two different rings for each `io_uring` instance, namely the _submission queue_ (SQ) and the _completion queue_ (CQ).
 The process making the syscall (which from now on is referred to as the _consumer_), sends a _submission queue entry_ (SQE or SE), which the process (or kernel) processing the syscall (referred to as the _producer_) handles, and then sends a _completion queue entry_ (CQE or CE).
+The Redox implementation also allows different roles for processes and the kernel, unlike with Linux.

 # Motivation
 [motivation]: #motivation